LSSTDESC/tom_desc/README.md

 The "production" server at nersc is `https://desc-tom.lbl.gov` ; ask Rob (raknop@lbl.gov or Rob Knop on the LSST Slack) if you need a user account.

-At the moment, the TOM is only holding the alerts and broker messages for the ELAsTiCC challenge.
+At the moment, the TOM is only holding the alerts and broker messages for the ELAsTiCC and ELAsTiCC2 campaigns.
 It will evolve from here (using at least ELAsTiCC as a test data set) into something that will prioritize and schedule follow-up observations.

 Being a Django server, the TOM is divided into different "applications".
 The most relevant ones right now are: